-A certain country, place or structure have started to create its own story and carved a relevance in history, they`ve en-rooted themselves in collective memory and indirectly, they`ve generated it.
+A certain country, place, or structure has started to create its own story and carved a relevance in history, they`ve en-rooted themselves in collective memory and indirectly, they`ve generated it.
 As we travel every day and reach other places we can see that there are unique qualities that a certain city or country has.
-Even if we have realized that some have similar languages, culture and way of living, there still is one thing that you can find in a place but not the other, that is brought by the influence and significance of the past.
+Even if we have realized that some have similar languages, cultures, and ways of living, there still is one thing that you can find in a place but not the other, that is brought by the influence and significance of the past.

-These are antiques, anchors from the past and yet as for now have been placed in interiors of modern buildings as accents thus recovering elements from our forefathers for generations to come.
-This is one iteration of what is today entitled Adaptive Reuse.
-Looking back to where our ancestors started and traced the way of living at their time, antiques were of high value and nowadays, likewise, buildings situated in a certain place were its civilization started, were it progressed and turned in time and history represent landmarks in time, in the collective memory of the community in which they reside.
-To these immense importance must be given for the future of the community, for one to still be able to witness the marks of the past.
+These are antiques, anchors from the past, and yet as for now have been placed in the interiors of modern buildings as accents thus recovering elements from our forefathers for generations to come.
+This is one iteration of what is today entitled adaptive reuse.
+Looking back to where our ancestors started and traced the way of living at their time, antiques were of high value and nowadays, likewise, buildings situated in a certain place where its civilization started, where it progressed and turned in time and history represent landmarks in time, in the collective memory of the community in which they reside.
+To these immense importance must be given to the future of the community, for one to still be able to witness the marks of the past.

 “Restoring the old and Reusing for the future”

-From structures affected by World Wars up to natural disasters and heavy deindustrialisation the world evolves and changes rapidly thus leaving behind buildings, establishments that we often overlook.
+From structures affected by World Wars up to natural disasters and heavy deindustrialization, the world evolves and changes rapidly thus leaving behind buildings, and establishments that we often overlook.

 More and more companies and corporations disrupt by reusing; they retain, they avoid demolishing.
 Below are some factors that influence this phenomenon:

 - The community`s attention to the site’s social value.

 - Identifying its potential use, the physical damage the site has suffered through recent changes balanced with the potential of future development.
 Studies carried out compare the character of the site and its intended new use.